nwhitehead/shareprompts/README.md

 The server caches them and uses cached values.
 The server grabs the keys every few hours whatever the cache control headers say.

+## Currently working on

+* User conversation counts, for free/paid check
+* Integrating with extpay
+* Updating previously shared conversations if you share same convo again